*This article was revised and updated 23 August 2023

 Yet others feel a lack of relevance, that their value and self-worth have hit rock bottom, and their life is futile and pointless.

-When society scrutinizes and judges you on material standards—money, power, status—it can feel bad enough.
+When society scrutinizes and judges you on material standards—money, power, social status, physical attractiveness—it can feel bad enough.
 But when we judge ourselves and compare our material worth to others, it can lead to feelings of worthlessness and lack of confidence.
 Sometimes for a lifetime.

 Positive psychologists have shown that our current life-situation and circumstance only accounts for 10% of our happiness and wellbeing.
-There’s scientific proof that money and fame can’t buy happiness.
+There’s scientific proof that money and fame can’t buy happiness (see The Happiness Formula).

 In fact, the most powerful tool for happiness and wellbeing is meaning.
 Ascribing meaning to your life has a hugely positive effect throughout the entire course of your life.

-For instance, meaning and purpose improves your self-belief and self-esteem.
+For instance, meaning and purpose improves your self-belief and self-assuredness.
 This in turn builds your self-confidence.